honghui-liu/notes/_posts/2020-03-01-useful-material.md

 title: "Useful material for projects"
 ---

-*This page is used to record the useful links, commands and references that I found can be very helpful for doing projects.*
+This page is used to record the useful links, commands and softwares that I found can be very helpful for doing projects.

 ## Links